jhale/fenicsx-pctools/README.rst

 License along with fenicsx-pctools.
 If not, see
 <http://www.gnu.org/licenses/>.

-In addition to the LGPLv3 license detailed above, the rights under which the University of Luxembourg and Rafinex can use this work are detailed in the *Collaboration Agreement in the frame of FNR Industrial Fellowships* concluded between both parties.
+In addition to the LGPLv3 license detailed above, the additional rights under which the University of Luxembourg and Rafinex can use this work are detailed in the *Collaboration Agreement in the frame of FNR Industrial Fellowships* concluded between both parties.